boymelancholy/SignEditKt/README.md

 ## Other
 This plugin made that it's based on SignEdit whose author is OtorisanVardo.
-I have already get allows to distribute it.
+I have already got allows to distribute it.
 So if you wanna get it, please access [**this repository**](https://github.com/boymelancholy/).

 And I made this plugin again with Java.